YesItsKira/ROG-Ally-2nd-Screen-Mod/README.md

 Now you can place the screen on the ally and glue the hinge mount to the back of your Ally so that everything lines up.

-Once dry, tighten the lock nuts so that the hinge has the amount of pressure to hold the screen and the mod is done!
+Once the glue dries, tighten the lock nuts so that the hinge has the amount of pressure to hold the screen and the mod is done!

 ## Parts List: